Dorothy Sloop: Career

 Sloop left college and moved to New York City where she formed a jazz quartet, the Southland Rhythm Girls, with singer and clarinetist Yvonne "Dixie" Fasnacht.
 They moved to Fasnacht's hometown New Orleans, Louisiana, and played in Dixie's Bar of Music, a bar on Bourbon Street owned and run by Fasnacht.
 In 1957, they recorded the album Dixie and Sloopy.

-Sloop returned to Steubenville, and she earned her college degree and later a master's degree.
+Sloop returned to Steubenville, where she earned her college degree and later a master's degree.
 For 30 years, she taught special education in St. Petersburg, Florida.
 She continued to perform on jazz piano into her 70s.

 Personal life

 Sloop was married to Joe Boudreaux.
 They moved to Steubenville, then divorced.
 Their daughter Jane Heflick was given a different surname, the maiden name of one of Dorothy's grandmothers.

 Dorothy Sloop died at age 84 in 1998.